 Data breaches must be reported within 72 hours to the DPA (Data Protection Authority)

-File Stream - Can help trace the source of a data breach by looking at the document history to see who has accessed the document and what process they performed on the document.
+File Stream - Can help trace the source of a data breach by looking at the document audit trail and revision history to see who accessed the document and what they did with it.

 The necessary transfer of data from one source to another.